KevinOnATree/intro-to-github/README.md

 # intro-to-github
 Make changes to this README file and commit :)

-- Name:
+- Name: Kevin On
-- Grade Level:
+- Grade Level: 11
-- Favorite Color:
+- Favorite Color: Orange
-- Favorite Animal:
+- Favorite Animal: JellyFish
-- Hobbies:
+- Hobbies: Video Games
-- Thoughts on FRC:
+- Thoughts on FRC: Fun and a new experience for a introvert like myself